TERRESTRIAL means both ‘relating to the earth’ and ‘an inhabitant of the earth’, so it embraces both a place and the people who live there.

 We will launch a full website soon.
 Our first festival will take place in 2019.

 TERRESTRIAL was founded by Tom Spencer.
 Tom is a producer and artist based in Bristol.
-He's staged shows in pubs, halls, schools, farms and warehouses across the local region - as well as multiple award-winning seasons at the Edinburgh Festival and around the UK - with his own theatre company and band Fine Chisel; and he's toured to China and across Europe with composer Verity Standen, whose work he produces.
+He's staged shows in pubs, halls, schools, farms and warehouses across the local region (as well as multiple award-winning seasons at the Edinburgh Festival and around the UK) with his own theatre company and band Fine Chisel; and he's toured innovative music work to China and across Europe with Bristol-based composer Verity Standen.

 TERRESTRIAL has grown out of an extensive research project, through which a team of producers, artists, thinkers and helpers worked with Tom to explore the potential for a new organisation that could support groundbreaking artists to create work in the region.
 This team included Carrie Rhys-Davies (Volcano), Hannah Standen (Artichoke) and Simon Coates (National Theatre Wales).

-Throughout the research phase of TERRESTRIAL, and continuing now as we develop our plans, we have invited artists to come and explore with us.
+Throughout the research phase of TERRESTRIAL, we have invited artists to come and explore with us.
 This has involved individual visits to places within the region, group residencies, and lots of exciting conversations.
-Some of the brilliant people we've played with are: Mark Storor, Common Wealth Theatre, John Norton, Verity Standen, Phoebe Davies and Pablo Valbuena.
+Some of the brilliant people we've played with so far are: Mark Storor, Common Wealth Theatre, John Norton, Verity Standen, Phoebe Davies and Pablo Valbuena.